 - Scrap metal (all types)

-The standout items on this list, which can otherwise be challenging to recycle in and around Gwinnett, are glass bottles and jars, electronics of almost all kinds (most anything with a battery or a plug), and carpet pad.
+The standout items on this list, which can otherwise be challenging to recycle in and around Gwinnett, are glass bottles and jars and electronics of almost all kinds (most anything powered by a battery or a plug).
 (One exception is old rear projection TVs, which have to be disposed of in bulk trash due to the expense of recycling them.)
 Though not listed on their website, we also found that the center was accepting household batteries of all kinds, as well as usable housewares, furniture, and sporting goods for donation.
 Large appliances, such as washers, dryers, refrigerators, dehumidifiers, air conditioning units, and freezers are accepted for a small fee.
 (As of September 2020, the fee for freon-containing appliances is $15 for City of Snellville residents and $25 for non-residents.)
 Broken lawn mowers, bicycles, and certain appliances are set out at the front of the center for interested parties to take and repair.

 Scrap metal accepted includes non-ferrous metals, such as brass, copper, nickel, and aluminum (including window screens and storm doors), as well as ferrous metals such as steel, stainless steel, and cast iron.
 Aerosol cans are not accepted.
 Payments are not offered for scrap metal, so if you have a lot to recycle, you may want to take your metal to one of the many metal recyclers in Gwinnett County for a rebate.

 So, what services at the center are limited to residents of the City of Snellville?
 Residential junk, such as broken furniture and old mattresses, is accepted for disposal only from city residents, who are limited to one truckload to the recycling center per day at no cost.
 Residents may also drop off one truckload of yard trimmings per day.
 However, anyone may pick up mulched yard waste for free if they shovel it themselves, or for a small fee if they would like the assistance of the center’s backhoe!